Axeland/scroll_plast/README.md

 The script is designed with a clear separation of concerns, organized into several main classes:

 -   **`ConfigManager`**: Responsible for loading and validating all necessary configurations from a `.env` file.
 This includes RPC endpoints, private keys, contract addresses, and API keys.
-This approach keeps sensitive data and settings out of the main codebase.
+This approach keeps sensitive data and settings out of the version-controlled codebase.

 -   **`BlockchainConnector`**: An abstraction layer over the `web3.py` library.
 It handles all direct interactions with blockchain nodes, such as creating web3 instances and instantiating contract objects.
 It manages the full transaction lifecycle: building, signing, and sending transactions, complete with proper nonce management and error handling.